TobKed/django_on_gcp/README.md

 ## Instructions

-Most of the terminal commands stated here are executed within Terraform environment folder relevant to chosen solution.
+Most of the terminal commands stated here are executed within the Terraform environment folder relevant to chosen solution.

 ### 1. Types of deployments